Top Movies About Cults You Can Watch On Netflix: ‘Holy Hell,’ ‘Deprogrammed,’ ‘Children Of God’ And ‘Colonia’

 Children of God

 The Children of God cult has gone by many names since it was first created by David “Moses” Berg.
 Today, the Family International continues to downplay their history of free sex, flirty fishing, incest, rape of children, and multiple failed prophecies declaring the return of Christ.
-Though sex with children is no longer allowed, there are many adults who were born into the cult bearing the scars of their abusive childhood.
+Although sex with children is no longer allowed, there are many adults who were born into the cult bearing the scars of their abusive childhood.
 Many of the Children of God’s activities were brought to light through the Ricky Rodriguez murder/suicide.
 Rodriguez was to be heir to the Children of God’s legacy and was the subject of child pornography guides (The Story of Davidito) distributed through the group under the guise of child rearing.

 The Children of God documentary on Netflix doesn’t touch on some of the high-profile stories and cases that have come to light since Children of God: Lost and Found (available on HBO) garnered rave reviews.
-It does; however, give a unique perspective of life inside the cult as well as shows some of the aftermath faced by those who survived.
+It does, however, give a unique perspective of life inside the cult as well as shows some of the aftermath faced by those who survived.
 Due to the blatant sexual abuse and sexually explicit lifestyle cult members and their children were exposed to, the Children of God is one of the world’s most notorious cults.
-Unfortunately, no one has ever been held accountable for the physical, sexual and emotional abuse the children of the cult suffered and endured.
+Unfortunately, no one has ever been held accountable for the physical, sexual, and emotional abuse the children of the cult suffered and endured.
 The Children of God cult is the group that propelled Ted Patrick “Black Lightning” deprogrammer to take action and rescue those who had been ensnared in the group’s dangerous teachings and practices.

 Colonia

-Colonia stars Emma Watson and Daniel Brühl in this fictional account about life in the real Chilean-based cult Colonia Dignidad, led by German and NAZI pedophile Paul Schäfer.
-You can learn more about Paul Schäfer, his crimes and punishment in the Guardian expose “Fugitive NAZI Cult Leader Arrested”.
+Colonia stars Emma Watson and Daniel Bruhl in this fictional account of life in the real Chilean-based cult Colonia Dignidad, led by German and Nazi pedophile Paul Schafer.
+You can learn more about Paul Schafer, his crimes, and punishment in the Guardian expose “Fugitive NAZI Cult Leader Arrested”.
 As the film is a fictional account, we’ll save the spoilers and let you watch the trailer and then check out the movie on Netflix.
-There are survivors stories of the horror they endured at Colonia Dignidad and many missing person’s cases have taken place around the cult’s former base.
-Today, Colonia Dignidad is the Villa Baviera hotel, restaurant and bed and breakfast serving food with a German flair.
+There are survivors stories of the horror they endured at Colonia Dignidad, and many missing person’s cases have taken place around the cult’s former base.
+Today, Colonia Dignidad is the Villa Baviera hotel, restaurant, and bed and breakfast serving food with a German flair.
 You can read more about Villa Baviera and it’s cult history at “Villa Baviera: Chile’s Torture Colony Tourist Trap” by Bloomberg.

 [Featured Image by Esfera/Shutterstock]